Post job

 Remote community development worker job

 What We Strive For At Strive Health, we're driven by a purpose: transforming the broken kidney care system.
 Through early identification, engagement, and comprehensive coordinated care, we significantly improve outcomes for people with kidney disease, reducing emergency dialysis and inpatient utilization.
 Our high-touch care model integrates with local providers and uses predictive data to identify and support at-risk patients along their entire care journey.
 We embrace diversity, celebrate successes, and support each other, making Strive the destination for top talent in healthcare.
 Join us in making a real difference.
-Benefits & Perks * Hybrid-Remote Flexibility - Work from home while fulfilling in-person needs at the office, clinic, or patient home visits. * Comprehensive Benefits - Medical, dental, and vision insurance, employee assistance programs, employer-paid and voluntary life and disability insurance, plus health and flexible spending accounts. * Financial & Retirement Support - Competitive compensation with a performance-based discretionary bonus program, 401k with employer match, and financial wellness resources. * Time Off & Leave - Paid holidays, flexible vacation time, sick time, and paid birthgiving, bonding, sabbatical, and living donor leaves. * Wellness & Growth - Family forming services through Maven Maternity at no cost and physical wellness perks, mental health support, and an annual professional development stipend.
-What You'll Do The role of the Community Health Worker (CHW) Engagement Specialist is to create connections between diverse, underserved, and vulnerable populations to Strive Health's interdisciplinary care model.
-Building trust and promoting engagement are two of this role's key objectives.
-This role promotes patient engagement by integrating individual patient's medical needs with Social Determinant of Health needs.
-The Community Health Worker Engagement Specialist will also cultivate relationships with external providers through community outreach to develop specialized programs to increase engagement in patients with ESKD and leverage said relationships to enroll patients either in-person or over the phone.
-These outreach programs are designed to promote, maintain, and improve the health of the patients and their families.
-This position reports to the Director, Patient Growth.
-The Day to Day * Meet or exceed daily outreach expectations towards phone calls, connections, and patient engagements. * Proactively outreach to both current and prospective patients via phone to educate them on the care services available to them and enroll them. * Use creative strategies and campaigns to empathically engage patients in Strive's care model. * Face-to-face patient outreach which can include at home door knocking or at their clinic visits. * Serves as a liaison between multiple service providers and assists with enrollment in services and community resources by delivering culturally competent care. * Uses Knowledge of local resources to manage Social Determinant of Health needs. * Administers health screening assessments (HRAs) to complete patient enrollment. * Reviews patient's EMR to identify potential barriers to care and unmet SDoH needs. * Quickly builds rapport with patients and external providers. * Identifies situations calling for mandatory reporting and carries out mandatory reporting requirements by state requirements. * Other duties as assigned.
-Minimum Qualifications * 2+ years combined of related education, experience, or certification in the community health space. * Community Health Worker Certification or equivalent is required. * 1+ years experience in enrolling patients or customers into a health or care program or experience with promoting and selling services to end users. * Efficient and reliable transportation, including an active driver's license, allowing for the ability to travel across an assigned region to meet patient needs.
-Locations may include offices, clinics, and patient homes. * Experience with phone outreach. * Internet Connectivity - Min Speeds: 3.8Mbps/3.0Mbps (up/down): Latency Preferred Qualifications * Experience working in a multi-cultural setting. * Experience working with patients with complex medical needs * Experience working for a Managed Care or Medicaid plan. * Experience with kidney patients. * Experience with translation lines and services. * Basic computer skills.
-About You * Good communication skills. * Good organizational skills. * Strong critical thinking and problem-solving skills. * Motivated, outgoing and attention to detail * Extensive knowledge about community and available resources. * Embodies Strive's core values: Care, Excellence, Tenacity, Innovation, and Fun.
-Hourly Range: $24.25 - $28.00 Strive Health is an equal opportunity employer and drug free workplace.
+Benefits & Perks * Hybrid-Remote Flexibility - Work from home while fulfilling in-person needs at the office, clinic, or patient home visits. * Comprehensive Benefits - Medical, dental, and vision insurance, employee assistance programs, employer-paid and voluntary life and disability insurance, plus health and flexible spending accounts. * Financial & Retirement Support - Competitive compensation with a performance-based discretionary bonus program, 401k with employer match, and financial wellness resources. * Time Off & Leave - Paid holidays, vacation time, sick time, and paid birthgiving, bonding, sabbatical, and living donor leaves. * Wellness & Growth - Family forming services through Maven Maternity at no cost and physical wellness perks, mental health support, and an annual professional development stipend.
+What You'll Do The role of the Community Health Worker (CHW) is to create connections between diverse, underserved, and vulnerable populations to health and social service systems.
+Building trust and promoting encouragement are two of this role's key objectives.
+This role assists the patient in accessing community services for their specific needs.
+The Community Health Worker also supports medical providers and the management team by creating community outreach programs and activities.
+These outreach programs are designed to promote, maintain, and improve the health of the patients and their family they serve.
+This position reports to Clinical Leader.
+The Day to Day * Serves as a liaison between multiple service providers and assists with enrollment in services and community resources by delivering culturally competent care. * Completes applications for resources, paperwork for provider visits, and additional administrative support activities. * Follows up and tracks referrals and outcomes for pharmacy, durable medical equipment (DME), and home care. * Assists with finding and scheduling transportation, advocates for members/patients, supports clinical staff, administers health screenings, and coordinates care (including identifying and accessing resources and overcoming barriers). * Builds and maintains current resource inventories for service area across multiple states. * Identifies situations calling for mandatory reporting and carry out mandatory reporting requirements by state requirements. * Provides in-person patient care which may include standing, sitting, walking, pushing, pulling, and lifting.
+Minimum Qualifications * 2+ years combined of related education, experience, or certification. * Community Health Worker Certification is required for positions located or serving in the following states: AR, AZ, CO, CT, FL, IN, KS, KY, MA, MD, MO, NC, NM, OH, OR, PA, RI, SC, SD, TX, UT, VA. * Efficient and reliable transportation, including an active driver's license, allowing for the ability to travel across an assigned region to meet patient needs.
+Locations may include offices, clinics, and patient homes. * Internet Connectivity - Min Speeds: 3.8Mbps/3.0Mbps (up/down): Latency Preferred Qualifications * Certified CHW, CHES, certified nurse aid, or licensed medical assistant. * Experience working in a multi-cultural setting. * Experience working for a Managed Care or Medicaid plan. * Experience with kidney patients. * Experience with translation lines and services. * Basic computer skills.
+About You * Good communication skills. * Good organizational skills. * Strong critical thinking and problem-solving skills. * Extensive knowledge about community and available resources. * Embodies Strive's core values: Care, Excellence, Tenacity, Innovation, and Fun.
+Hourly Range: $24.28 - $27.88 Strive Health is an equal opportunity employer and drug free workplace.
 At this time Strive Health is unable to provide work visa sponsorship.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 Please apply even if you feel you do not meet all the qualifications.
 If you require reasonable accommodation in completing this application, interviewing, completing any pre-employment testing, or otherwise participating in the employee selection process, please direct your inquiries to **********************************.
 We do not accept unsolicited resumes from outside recruiters/placement agencies.
 Strive Health will not pay fees associated with resumes presented through unsolicited means. #LI-Hybrid

 Remote community development worker job